nathanpeterstone/SafeHaven/README.md

 SafeHaven is only possible because DeepLens allows us to deploy a light-weight, yet powerful Face-Detection neural network to a compact device.
 DeepLens minimises network traffic, so we don't need to stream high volumes of video data to the cloud.

+## Important DeepLens Note

+We have implemented the standard DeepLens Face-Detection model.
+As such, we have not included json model or parameter files in this repo.

 ## Files included in this repo

 #### Overview